 Can A Harness Hurt Your Dog?

 Yes, in some cases a harness can hurt your dog.
-The harness must be well-fitted, as incorrectly fitted harnesses can have a bad impact on your dog’s mobility.
+The harness must be a suitable design for your dog’s anatomy, and well-fitted, as incorrectly fitted harnesses can have a bad impact on your dog’s mobility.
 Incorrect mobility can lead to joint conformation and function, which in turn can lead to abnormal wear, which can cause inflammation and arthritic conditions.

 Always make sure that your dog’s harness is well-fitted, and teach your dog how to walk on a loose-leash as soon as possible to avoid pulling, which will otherwise cause a negative impact on your dog’s body.

 Be cautious of harness reviews.
 All dogs are different, so there isn’t one fit or make for all.
 For example, long-legged dog breeds will need differently adapted harnesses than other dogs.
 The length of the back of your dog plays a decisive role in the right choice of dog harness.
 So in short, if you can, it’s best to get a professional harness fitting with a vet or qualified dog trainer for your dog.